tmobile/magentaA11y/_checklist-web/link.md

 **Do not** repeat the inner text content of a link in the `aria-label`.

 {% highlight html %}
-<a href="/dont-repeat-yourself/"
+<a href="/do-NOT-repeat-yourself/"
-   aria-label="Don't repeat yourself">
+   aria-label="Do NOT repeat yourself">
-   Don't repeat yourself
+   Do NOT repeat yourself
 </div>
 {% endhighlight %}{: .bad-example}